Today, I am taking the a plunge and clarifying a lot of the rumors and speculation about Life and Health Agents or Brokers.

 How Much Does Life Insurance Cost Though?

-The insurance companies do determine risk rating for different types of risks based on their product specific underwriting standards.
+The insurance companies do determine a “rating” for different types of risks based on their product specific underwriting standards.
+Different products may result in a different rating, even within the same insurance company.

-Example – When you’re applying for a policy from Company ABC, Company ABC’s rate tables are used, regardless of who you’re going through to buy that policy.
+Example – When you’re applying for a policy from insurance company ABC, company ABC’s rate tables are used, regardless of who you’re going through to buy that policy.
 Agents can’t arbitrarily change prices or tack on extra commissions.
 It is illegal.
+All of your premiums are paid directly to the insurance company, not the agent.

 When insurance companies create their rate tables for the year, they factor in costs like marketing and commissions.
 So even if your fee-only representative isn’t getting a commission from a big insurance company, you’re still paying for a commission in your premium price.